 Governor Mark Dayton has appointed Center on Aging's Pat Schommer to the Minnesota Board on Aging.
 Pat joined the CoA as Associate Director in 2011, continuing her lengthy career in serving older adults and long-term care.
 The Board on Aging serves to advise, educate, and advocate for older Minnesotans to ensure they age well and live well.

-GEMs, brought to you by the University of Minnesota Center on Aging, are a collection of informative web-based training courses designed for professionals who work with older adults, educators, and students in aging studies.
+GEMs are a collection of informative web-based training courses designed for professionals who work with older adults, and educators and students in aging studies.
 GEMs are developed by experts in a variety of relevant fields.
 Each GEM includes a narrated slide presentation and ends with a short quiz to test your knowledge.
 The modules are free of charge.

 | || |